pricardo03/azure-docs.es-es/articles/cognitive-services/QnAMaker/How-To/multiturn-conversation.md

             "questions": [
                 "Accounts and signing in"
             ],
             "answer": "**Accounts and signing in**\n\nWhen you set up your Surface, an account is set up for you.
-You can create additional accounts later for family and friends, so each person using your Surface can set it up just the way he or she likes.
+You can create additional accounts later for family and friends, so each person using your Surface can set it up just the way they like.
 For more info, see All about accounts on Surface.com. \n\nThere are several ways to sign in to your Surface Pro 4: ", "score": 86.96,
             "id": 37,
             "source": "surface-pro-4-user-guide-EN .pdf",